Model Capabilities

 Usage Example

-Here’s a simple example using grok-3-mini to multiply 101 by 3.
+Here is a simple example using grok-4.20-reasoning to multiply 101 by 3.
+No reasoning_effort parameter is needed — the model reasons automatically.

 import os